 For both owner-occupiers and investors, buying off-the-plan apartments or houses comes with opportunities and risks, so it’s important to understand the details before taking the plunge.
 We’ve put together this guide to help you get your head wrapped around off-the-plan properties.

 Pros and cons of buying off the plan

 Many buyers consider purchasing off the plan to be a smart speculative buying decision because, theoretically, the property should have grown in value by the time construction is finished.

 Some of the major potential advantages include: Securing a good price: If the value of the property does increase by the time construction is finished, you will essentially make an instant profit on a brand-new property.

 Tax benefits: The tax benefits of buying an investment property are generally greatest when the property is brand new because you may be able to claim a higher depreciation in the value of the property.

 Stamp duty deferral: If you’re an owner-occupier buying off the plan, stamp duty can be deferred for up to 12 months, which gives you extra time to save.

 Additional time: Having extra time before your property is ready to occupy gives you more leeway in getting your documentation and affairs in order.

-Changes to building plans: If the terms of your contract stipulate that changes to the building plan can be made during construction, the finished apartment or complex may differ to the original plan.
+However, like any property purchase, buying off the plan does come with some risks.
+The potential cons include: Changes to building plans: If the terms of your contract stipulate that changes to the building plan can be made during construction, the finished apartment or complex may differ to the original plan.